 Chemically based products are extremely powerful and can be found in almost any store.
 However, if you have a problem in a more sensitive area, you might want to opt for more natural pest control.
 We asked exterminators if there are natural pest control DIYs that are a little gentler and safer to use.
 Here are 5 natural pest control DIYs you can make with items in your own home.

 Bug Bite Relief Solution

-For this recipe, you’ll need to get a small spray bottle, a roller ball, or an eye dropper.
+Itchy bug bites are the worst!
+This solution is super gentle, safe for kids, and can be changed depending on your preference.
+For this recipe, you’ll need to get a small rollerball or an eyedropper.
 To make your own DIY bug bite relief remedy, mix together:

 - 2 tbsp fractionated coconut oil